circles-learning-labs/ecto_adapters_dynamodb/README.md

 Fetches all pages recursively and performs the relevant operation on results in the case of *Repo.update_all* and *Repo.delete_all*

+**:page_limit** :: integer, *default:* none

+Sets the maximum number of pages to access.
+The query will execute recursively until the page limit has been reached or there are no more pages (overrides **:recursive** option).

 #### QueryInfo agent

 **:query_info_key** :: string, *default:* none